 Some of you may have heard of AMP, others may have seen it, 99% of you will have interacted with it…

-…but for some reason, not many of you know what it is or what it can do for your website (and business).
+…but for some reason, not many of you have implemented it on your website.

 What is AMP?